-Cooking crabs belong to the experts.
+Cooking crabs belongs to the experts.
 A friend of mine told me she knew a friend of a friend of an acquaintance who was eaten by a crab in Alaska the size of a hippo.
 That is the stuff of nightmares, but I also have a gruesome tale.
 A tale that will make you worship those eateries that serve up fresh crab.

 A tale of just how love can be expressed in a number of erroneous ways.